Friedrich Paulus: Capitulation

-Paulus and his staff were captured on the morning of 31 January 1943.
+Paulus and his staff surrendered on the morning of 31 January 1943.
 The events of that day were recorded by Colonel Wilhelm Adam, one of Paulus' aides and an adjutant in the XXIII Army Corps, in his personal diary:

-On 2 February 1943 the remainder of the Sixth Army capitulated.
-Upon finding out about Paulus' "surrender", Hitler flew into a rage and vowed never to appoint another field marshal again.
-(In fact, he went on to appoint another seven field marshals during the last two years of the war.)
+On 2 February 1943, the remainder of the Sixth Army capitulated.
+Upon finding out about Paulus's "surrender", Hitler flew into a rage and vowed never to appoint another field marshal again.
+In fact, he went on to appoint another seven field marshals during the last two years of the war.
 Speaking about the surrender of Paulus, Hitler told his staff:

 Paulus, a Roman Catholic, was opposed to suicide.
 During his captivity, according to General Max Pfeffer, Paulus said, "I have no intention of shooting myself for this Bohemian corporal."
-Another general told the NKVD (the public and secret police organisation of the Soviet Union) that Paulus had told him about his promotion to field marshal and said, "It looks like an invitation to commit suicide, but I will not do this favor for him."
 Paulus also forbade his soldiers from standing on top of their trenches in order to be shot by the enemy.

 Shortly before surrendering, Paulus sent his wedding ring back to his wife on the last plane departing his position.
 He had not seen her since 1942 and would not see her again, as she died in 1949 while he was still in captivity.